 Collar Tightness—you should be able to slide your hand underneath the collar.
 But if it's too loose, the collar may come off.

-- Broken clapper attachments
+- broken clapper attachments (See replacements above.)

 - A “stuck” clapper

 - A bell that’s full of mud or grass